ty2k/design-system/components/about/prototyping_tools.md

 ![Status](https://img.shields.io/badge/Community%20Contribution-v1.0-blue)

 The design system components have been created in Adobe XD by a community memeber to use for mockups and prototyping.
-<a href="https://github.com/bcgov/design-system/blob/master/assets/Design-System-v6.xd" type="application/octet-stream">Download XD File</a>
+<a id="raw-url" href="/bcgov/design-system/blob/master/assets/Design-System-v6.xd" type="application/octet-stream">Download XD File</a>